thearyanahmed/luxctl/README.md

 ## Features

-- [ ] Authentication based on token
+- [x] Authentication based on token
-- [ ] Store the credentials encrypted in a file somewhere
+- [x] Store the credentials ~encrypted~ in a file somewhere.
+Need to add encryption down the line.
+Could be a good first issue or optional with GPG key
-- [ ] Implement get me endpoint
+- [x] Implement get me endpoint
-- [ ] Run tests, individual
+- [x] Run tests, individual
 - [ ] Support for listing projects
 - [ ] Setup CI pipeline for release